Volume Ⅰ: Quantum Entanglement

 She wanted to be out there exploring, like the European explorers of old, not the carpenter in the dock putting together the ship.

 Try as she might, she didn't manage to involve herself more than cursorily in the discussion.
 Instead, she mused on other topics.

 Many girls dreamed of it, despite all their parents' illegal discouragement.
 After all, you could have one wish for whatever you wanted, and the certainty of being lauded as a hero besides.
 In exchange for that, many, viewing the sterile desert of their current lives, would gladly pay the price.

 More importantly for her, magical girls were not bound by any of the travel restrictions that encumbered mere normal folk, though whether this was a blessing or a curse depended on your perspective.

-By the special conscription acts enacted nearly twenty years ago, all new girls owed the Earth military thirty years of service, immediately, and the minimum age for combat involvement was dropped drastically, to thirteen.
+By the special conscription acts enacted nearly twenty years ago, all new girls owed the Human military thirty years of service, immediately, and the minimum age for combat involvement was dropped drastically, to thirteen.

 In the service, they were sent all across the local region of space, to planets and stations that no mere civilian could see.
 Outside of it, on leave or after—hypothetical—honorable discharge, they received the same bonuses accorded to all military veterans, which included unlimited travel wherever you wanted on Earth or its colonies, and the right to settle anywhere.